-FAWCO Foundation President Lee Iacovoni pointed out that only 50% of the member clubs participate by making contributions to the awards program, a record that must be improved in order to be eligible for corporate contributions.
+FAWCO Foundation President Lee Iacovoni pointed out that only 50% of the member clubs participate by making contributions to the awards program, a record that needed improvement in order to be eligible for corporate contributions.
 The Foundation's aim is to obtain 100% participation by the time of the Nairobi Conference.
-She also announced that an annual award in the name of Gertrude de Gallaix had been established by Gertrude's nieces and nephew, to which Mary Mag Hasse and AAWE Paris had also contributed.
+She also announced an annual award in the name of Gertrude de Gallaix had been established by Gertrude's nieces and nephew; Mary Mag Hasse and AAWE Paris also contributed.
 In addition, former FAWCO President Ruth St. John, who died in December, left a bequest of \$50,000 to The Foundation.